PhilLAL/waltz-docs/docs/user_guide.md

 If you click on the device, all the commands, attributes and pipes related to this device will be show in Device's Control Widget.
-The Device's Control Widget will be also updated.
+The Device's Control Widget will be updated.

-#### 3.2.1 Context menu
+#### 3.1.1 Context menu

 Right click on the device to open a __context menu__:

- - Configure - opens a new tab with device configuration.
+ - Configure - opens a new tab with device configuration;
- - Monitor – opens a new tab with all the device's attributes.
+ - Monitor – opens a new tab with all the device's attributes;
  - Delete – obviously, deletes the device.

 ![left_panel_context_menu](images/left_panel_context_menu.png)